 - Add the chicken broth, beef broth, beef bouillon, onion and garlic powder, and Worcestershire sauce to a medium saucepan.
 Stir to combine.

-- If a darker color is desired, add 2-3 drops of Kitchen Bouquet browning and seasoning sauce.
+- Optional: If a darker color is desired, add 2-3 drops of Kitchen Bouquet browning and seasoning sauce.
+(Gravy Master works well too.)

 - Bring gravy to a boil.
 Whisk in cornstarch mixture.
-Decrease to medium low.
-Continue to whisk to ensure that it blends in smoothly.
+Allow gravy to thicken, then decrease to medium-low.

 Notes